 Because of the way that databases are developed, there may be duplication between them, and you may find the same articles from core journals appearing in general and subject-specific database searches.

 These broad databases cover an extremely wide spectrum of information that often includes both popular and scholarly sources.
-Academic Search Premier, which you will search during Library Day, contains information about articles in over 7,000 periodicals, many of which are available in full-text online.
+Academic Search Complete, which you will search during Library Day, contains information about articles in over 7,000 periodicals, many of which are available in full-text online.

 You should begin your research in a general or multidisciplinary database in order to focus your research question and gather background information.